-To acknowledges that integrity is key to all aspects of education and training and that academic honesty is the responsibility of all members of the Institute
+To acknowledge that integrity is key to all aspects of education and training and that academic honesty is the responsibility of all members of the William Angliss Institute (the Institute).

-To identifies behaviours and standards of conduct expected to encourage a learning environment of academic integrity.
+To identify behaviours and standards of conduct expected to encourage a learning environment of academic integrity.